djayepro3/image-resampling-interpolation/README.md

 ```

-The **kernel $ h(x, y) $** defines how nearby pixels influence the interpolated value — from simple nearest-pixel selection to complex, smooth polynomial blending.
+The **kernel $h(x, y)$** defines how nearby pixels influence the interpolated value — from simple nearest-pixel selection to complex, smooth polynomial blending.

 ---

 ## 🔢 Interpolation Methods

-Each method uses a different kernel function $ h(x) $.
+Each method uses a different kernel function $h(x)$.
 We’ll start from the simplest (Nearest Neighbor) and move toward the most advanced (Learnable Interpolation).

 ---